Writing a Letter is Easy as 1, 2, 3!

 - If you have any old letters, bring a few you can read to the class.

-- Read about two short letters you have received to your students.
+- Read aloud 1-2 short letters that you have received.

-- Inform them they are going to write their own letters.
-It's easy as 1,2,3!
+- Inform students that they are going to write their own letters.
+It's easy as 1, 2, 3!

 - Pass your letters around for the students to see.

 - On the board, draw an outline of a body.

 - Tell the students that before they begin writing a Letter, there are some things they need to know—namely, the parts that make up the letter.

 - The first part is the greeting.
 Next to the head, write "greeting" and explain that a letter begins with a Greeting.
 It's how we say hello.

 - Move down to the body.
 Tell students that a letter must also have a body.
 The BodyIs where the actual content of the letter is located.